kudobuilder/kudo.dev/content/docs/developing-operators/parameters.md

 It is currently not specified what happens when a single update changes parameters which refer to more than one trigger plan.
 :::

+## Immutability

+Operators may often have parameters that have to be set at installation time but can not be changed later on.
+For example the `NUM_TOKENS` parameter in the KUDO Cassandra operator defines the number of tokens that each node in a cluster manages.
+This value can not be changed in the lifetime of a Cassandra cluster; if the user wants to change this he must create a new cluster with a different value and migrate the data.

+A parameter that is defined as immutable must either have a default value, or it must be marked as required - both ways ensure that the parameter will have a value at installation.

+When an operator instance is updated, the user can not change the value of immutable parameters or KUDO will decline the update.

+For all details on immutability, read the [KEP-30](https://github.com/kudobuilder/kudo/blob/main/keps/0030-immutable-parameters.md)